ControlSystemStudio/phoebus/docs/source/preference_properties.rst

    # A file to configure the properites of kafka clients
    kafka_properties=

-   # Name of alarm tree root
+   # Name of alarm tree root.
+   # Configures the alarm configuration used by the alarm server.
+   # For the UI, it sets the default alarm configuration.
    config_name=Accelerator

-   # Names of selectable alarm configurations
+   # Names of selectable alarm configurations for UI.
    # The `config_name` will be used as the default for newly opened tools,
    # and if `config_names` is empty, it remains the only option.
    # When one or more comma-separated configurations are listed,